Brooklyn Nets' Standings

 Here is a look at how the Brooklyn Nets stack up in the NBA.
 The standings are divided by conference and division to see how the Nets match fare in particular match-ups.

 The simplest way to get in on some Nets’ action is by playing the money line.
 You wager on the Nets or their opponent straight up.
 The prices for either team shows as either a minus to indicate the favourite or a plus to show the underdog.
 A number like -200 means a bet of $200 returns $100 while +170 means a return of $170 comes from a $100 bet.
 Minus shows how much you need to bet and plus shows how much you win on a standard $100.

-Spread the Nets: betting on the Nets to win straight up can be intimidating especially if they are rebuilding but the alternative is to bet them on the point spread.
+Spread the Nets: The Brooklyn Nets championship odds being so low means betting on the Nets to win straight up can be intimidating.
+This is especially true if they are rebuilding but the alternative is to bet them on the point spread.
 This system allows a set amount of points for the team to “cover”.
 A minus spread of -3.5, for instance, means the Nets have to win by over three points while a plus spread of +9.5 means the Nets have up to nine points to lose.